 Habitat

-During the winter, tricolored bats hibernate - which means that they reduce their metabolic rates, body temperatures and heart rate - in caves and mines; although, in the southern United States, where caves are sparse, tricolored bats often hibernate in road-associated culverts, as well as sometimes in tree cavities and abandoned water wells.
+During the winter, tricolored bats hibernate - which means that they reduce their metabolic rates, body temperatures and heart rate - in caves and mines; although, in the southern United States, where caves are sparse, tricolored bats often roost in road-associated culverts and trees, and remain active and feed throughout winter.
 Tricolored bats exhibit high site fidelity with many individuals returning year after year to the same hibernaculum.

 A dense growth of trees and underbrush covering a large tract.